angular-gantt/angular-gantt/README.md

 ### License
 **The MIT License**

-Copyright (c) 2014 Marco Schweighauser
+Copyright (c) 2014 Marco Schweighauser, Rémi Alvergnat

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal